taatuut/mongeovisqgis/README.md

 <img width="762" alt="QGIS_python_console" src="https://user-images.githubusercontent.com/2260360/113404589-b4150f80-93a8-11eb-853e-963a19b69ea8.png">

-In a terminal go the `/bin` folder using the path to the executable by replacing `/QGIS` with `/bin`.
+In a terminal go the `bin` folder using the path to the executable by replacing `QGIS` with `bin`.
 Then list the folder contents to find the Python executable:

 ```
 cd /Applications/QGIS.app/Contents/MacOS/bin/